-Any such action may be maintained against the person causing the injury, -er-if-such-person-be-deady-then-against-his-personal representatives.
-If any other person is responsible for any such wrongful act or neglect the action may also be maintained against such other person, er-his-personal-representatives-in-ease-ef-his-death.
+Any such action may be maintained against the person causing the injury[rer-if-such-person-be-dead,-then-against-kis-personal-representatives].
+If any other person is responsible for any such wrongful act or neglect the action may also be maintained against such other person [r-er-his-personal representatives-in-ease-ef-his-death].
 The death of the child or ward shall not abate the parents' or guardian's cause of action for his injury as to damages accruing before his death.

-In every action under this section, such damages may be given as under all of the circumstances of the case may be just; -provided, that -in-any-action-maintained-after-the-death-of-the-child-or-ward, damages-recoverable-hereunder-shall-not-include-damages-for-pain, suffering-or-disfigurement-nor-punitive-or-exemplary-damages-nor eempensation-for-less-of-prespective-profits-or-earnings-after-the-date of-death.
+In every action under this section, such damages may be given as under all of the circumstances of the case may be just [;-previded,-that-in-any action-maintained-after-the-death-of-the-child-or-ward,-damages-receverable hereunder-shall-net-include-damages-fer-pain,-suffering-or-disfigurement-ner punitive-or-exemplary-damages-ner-compensation-for-less-of-prespective prefits-or-earnings-after-the-date-of-death].